szepeviktor/smtp-uri/readme.txt

-=== SMTP URI ===
+=== SMTP URI and logging ===
 Contributors: szepe.viktor
 Donate link: https://szepe.net/wp-donate/
-Tags: email, mail, send, smtp, tls, gmail, mandrill, hotmail, outlook Requires at least: 4.0
+Tags: email, mail, send, smtp, starttls, tls, gmail, mandrill, hotmail, outlook Requires at least: 4.0
 Tested up to: 4.3
 Stable tag: 0.4.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Set SMTP options and log sending errors.
+SMTP settings for WordPress and error logging.

 == Description ==

 Using SMTP protocol to transfer emails ensures solid operations.
 It is very easy to set up SMTP.
-You can find the settings for this plugin at the bottom of Options / General.
+You can find the settings for this plugin at the bottom of WordPress admin menu Options / General.

-You should get these parameters from your ISP, hosting provider, webmaster, email provider etc.
+You should get your SMTP settings from your ISP, hosting provider, webmaster, email provider etc.

 Encryption types (protocols) are as follows:

-* For encrypted connection (STARTTLS on submission port) start your SMTP URI with `smtpTLS://`, the default port is 587.
+* For encrypted connection (STARTTLS on submission port) start your SMTP URI with `smtpTLS://` - the default port is 587.
-* For fully SSL encrypted connection (SMTPS) start it with `smtps://`, the default port is 465.
+* For fully SSL encrypted connection (SMTPS) start it with `smtps://` - the default port is 465.
-* For unencrypted connection (plain SMTP) start it with `smtp://`, the default port is 25.
+* For unencrypted connection (plain SMTP) start it with `smtp://` - the default port is 25.
 This is **not recommended** for non-local servers.

-Using every option SMTP URI formally looks like: `smtpTLS://USERNAME:PASSWORD@HOST:PORT`.
+Using every option SMTP URI formally looks like:

+`
+smtpTLS://USERNAME:PASSWORD@HOST:PORT
+`

 Thus encryption type and `://` and user name and `:` and password and `@` and mail server name and `:` and port number.

 **WARNING!** Use [URL-encoded](http://meyerweb.com/eric/tools/dencoder/) strings.

-You can find the settings for this plugin at the bottom of Options / General.
+You can find the settings for this plugin at the bottom of WordPress admin Options / General.

 You may define your SMTP URI in `wp-config.php`: